EU parliament chief to unveil reforms amid graft scandal

 Metsola has vowed to act swiftly to "strengthen integrity, independence and accountability" in the parliament.
 She has also said the graft scandal showed "European democracy is under attack".

-On Monday, Metsola will kick off the parliament's first plenary session of 2023 in Strasbourg, eastern France, by formally announcing measures which have aready been trailed.
+On Monday, Metsola kicked off the parliament's first plenary session of 2023 in Strasbourg, eastern France, by formally announcing measures which have already been trailed.

 These include restricting parliamentary access for former MEPs; registering outside individuals who lobby, meet or speak at the parliament; a public MEPs' registry of gifts and travel received; and punishment for breaches.